 This again goes beyond knowledge, recall and generic understanding and brings in critical thinking, problem-solving, creativity and decision-making.

-These questions follow the same approach as AO2 question.
+These questions follow the same approach as the AO2 question.
 However, as there is no one defined answer, the content for each question includes indicative content – an indication of the theoretical content that could be referred to in the answer.

 For these AO3 questions, where the model answer requires further development, there is additionally a suggested development activity designed to support learners to move forward in their learning.
-Each development activity has a specific focus which is given in the title of the activity, such as ‘developing a revision guide’, or ‘using discussion terminology’.
-As such, they can be used to support learners that have given responses that show they would benefit from these activities.
+Each development activity has a specific focus which is given in the title of the activity, such as ‘developing a revision guide’ or ‘using discussion terminology’.
+As such, they can be used to support learners who have given responses that show they would benefit from these activities.
 They should not be considered as limited to the related question only.

 The model answers are intended to be used to support formative assessment.
 Learners can use these for self-reflection or peer feedback as they represent an example of ‘what good looks like’.